The Starving Games: Plot

 The next day, Kantmiss and Peter attack Marco, but Snowballs orders Seleca to send in the Expendables.
 An armed Dale arrives, kills them, and asks Kantmiss to come back with him.
 When Kantmiss orders him to leave, he breaks up with her by changing his Facebook status to single.
 Marco holds Peter hostage, but Kantmiss shoots a loaf of bread into his eye, killing him.
-Seleca then announces there can only be one winner again.
+Seleca then announces that there can only be one winner again.
 Peter tries convincing Kantmiss to commit suicide with him by ingesting poisonous berries, to deny those in charge the satisfaction of them fighting to the death.
-Instead, Kantmiss kills Peter with an arrow, telling him “shit ain’t personal”.
+Instead, Kantmiss kills Peter with an arrow, telling him, “Shit ain’t personal.”
 Afterwards, Nick Fury and the Avengers show up, with Fury saying he wants Kantmiss to join the Avengers team as a replacement for Hawkeye.
 Then the Avengers all die after stepping off their platforms and onto mines.